bpaauwe/udi-aeris-poly/README.md

 #### Elevation
 	* The elevation of your location, in meters.
 This is used for the ETo calculation.
 #### Forecast Days
-	* The number of days of forecast data to track (0 - 14)
+	* The number of days of forecast data to track (0 - 12).
+Note that the basic plan only provides 7 days of data.
 #### Plant Type
 	* Used for the ETo calculation to compensate for different types of ground cover.
 Default is 0.23
 #### Units